veeCan54/03-SplitHorizonDNS/README.md

 Test to make sure the Corporate website is accessible using the public IP address of the EC2 instance.
 ![Alt text](https://github.com/veeCan54/03-SplitHorizonDNS/blob/main/images/Step2.png)
 Bird graphic courtesy of freepik.
 # Step 3:<a name="Step3"></a>
-Create a public hosted zone in Route 53.
-I already had a domain name purchased via Route 53 so I have a Route 53 public zone in my AWS account.
-In the public zone create a record with simple routing pointing to the public IP address of EC2 instance.
+In our Route 53 public zone, create a record with simple routing pointing to the public IP address of EC2 instance.
 ![Alt text](https://github.com/veeCan54/03-SplitHorizonDNS/blob/main/images/Step3.png)
 # Step 4:<a name="Step4"></a>
 Test to make sure it resolves correctly via the browser.